gcallah/Rationalism/Yarvin/yarvin.md

 in evaluating different proposals for improving the current political situation.

+So what does Yarvin propose to do about our current malaise?
-Among Yarvin's requirements for "The contract of any next regime" is  the
+Among his requirements for "The contract of any next regime" is the
 following:

 "Every culture has the right to educate its children in the doctrines of its